Reference

 https://stevemouldey.com/wp-content/uploads/2014/07/chickenegg1.jpg

 The fundamental issue of setup.py and setuptools lies in the fact that setup.py files are inherently dependent on setuptools.
 While setuptools has been widely used for building Python packages, it’s important to note that it is not part of Python’s standard library.
 This means that projects can potentially use alternative build systems.
-However, teh current Python packaging system, relying on setup.py, creates a dependency on setuptools.
+However, the current Python packaging system, relying on setup.py, creates a dependency on setuptools.
 Without setuptools, building packages becomes impossible.

 Consequently, if developers wish to use a different build system other than setuptools, they still need to declare the use of that system within setup.py, which again requires setuptools.